The second year of the 91st Minnesota Legislative Session opened Feb. 11, with a bit of fanfare and a long “to do” list.

 We sincerely hope the hot-button issues won’t overshadow the vital business the legislators need to complete, particularly in crafting a bonding bill that addresses the biggest needs throughout the state.

 We can all take a part in helping to guide this session, by sharing our opinions on key issues with our legislators and also urging them to concentrate on business and not on politics.

 The session is now underway.
 We hope 2020 will be the year that our leaders concentrate more on getting substantive legislation passed and less on partisan wrangling.

-An editorial from the Adams ECM Publishers Editorial Board.
-Reactions welcome – send to firstname.lastname@example.org.
+An opinion of the Adams Publishing – ECM Editorial Board.
+Reactions welcome, send to email@example.com.